LeadPipeSoftware/medkit/README.md

 ## Usage

 ### Dotfiles structure
-Medkit operates on a convention-based directory structure consisting of a root, and N bundle directories:
+MEDKIT operates on a convention-based directory structure consisting of a root, and N bundle directories:

 ```
 dotfiles/